Mexico–Peru relations: Bilateral agreements

-Both nations have signed several bilateral agreements such as an Agreement for the Exchange of Diplomatic Pouches; Agreement for Cultural and Educational Cooperation; Agreement on Tourism Cooperation; Agreement on Air Transportation; Agreement of Cooperation in combating Drug Trafficking and Drug Dependency; Agreement on Technical and Scientific Cooperation; Extradition Treaty; Agreement on Legal Assistance in Criminal Matters; Agreement of Cooperation in the Proceedings of Criminal Judgments; Agreement for Protection, Conservation, Recovery and Return of Stolen Archaeological, Artistic, Historical and Cultural Goods; Agreement for Commercial Integration; Agreement on the Avoidance of Double Taxation and to Prevent Fiscal Evasion in relation to Taxes on Income and an Agreement of Strategic Association.
+Both nations have signed several bilateral agreements such as an Arbitration Treaty (1902); Agreement for the Exchange of Diplomatic Pouches (1919); Agreement for Cultural and Educational Cooperation (1975); Agreement on Tourism Cooperation (1987); Agreement on Air Transportation (1989); Agreement of Cooperation in Combating Drug Trafficking and Drug Dependency (1991); Agreement on Technical and Scientific Cooperation (1996); Extradition Treaty (2000); Agreement on Legal Assistance in Criminal Matters (2000); Agreement on the Execution of Criminal Judgments (2002); Agreement for Protection, Conservation, Recovery and Return of Stolen Archaeological, Artistic, Historical and Cultural Goods (2002); Agreement for Commercial Integration (2011); Agreement on the Avoidance of Double Taxation and to Prevent Fiscal Evasion in relation to Taxes on Income (2011) and an Agreement of Strategic Association (2014).

 Transportation

-There are direct flights between both nations with the following airlines: Aeroméxico and LATAM Perú.
+There are direct flights between both nations with the following airlines: Aeroméxico, LATAM Perú, Sky Airline Peru and Volaris.

 Trade relations

 On 1 February 2012, a free trade agreement between the two nations came into effect.
-In 2018, two-way trade between both nations amounted to US$1.9 billion.
+In 2023, two-way trade between both nations amounted to US$2.7 billion.
 Mexico's main exports to Peru include: flat screen TVs; tractors for semi-trailers; shampoos; corrugated bars; silver minerals; electronics and automobiles.
 Peru's main exports to Mexico include: natural gas; minerals from copper; tomato; calamari; boxes, crates and cages; lead minerals; chilies sweets or peppers; tables, planks and beams.

-Peru is Mexico's 26th biggest trading partner and Mexico is Peru's second-largest foreign direct investor (after Brazil) with more than US$14 billion invested in the country.
-Several Mexican multinational companies such as América Móvil, Grupo Bimbo, Grupo México, Grupo Salinas, Mexiquem and Sigma Alimentos (among others) operate in Peru.
-Peruvian multinational company Kola Real operates in Mexico.
-Peruvian companies have invested over US$31.1 million in Mexico.
+Several Mexican multinational companies such as América Móvil, Cinépolis, FEMSA, Grupo Bimbo, Grupo México, Grupo Salinas, Orbia, Oxxo and Sigma Alimentos (among others) operate in Peru.
+Peruvian multinational company Ajegroup (Kola Real) operates in Mexico.
+In 2022, Mexican companies invested US$16 billion in Peru.
+Mexico is Peru's third largest trading partner in Latin America (after Brazil and Chile).